comet-cc/GuaranTEE/README.md

 mount -t 9p FM /root/mnt
 ```
 You should see the content of the shared folder in the `/root/mnt` path now.
+### Enable Realm Management Interface (RMI) logs
+Realm management monitor ([RMM specification](https://tf-rmm.readthedocs.io/en/latest/)) is a crucial part of Arm CCA providing confidentiality and integrity guarantees to the realm.
+When you boot the stack, terminal_3 (port 5003 on Telnet terminal) shows RMM logs.
+If you are working with RMM, you may fill that the logs are not completely compatible with the specification.
+What you actually need is to enable some of RMM logs which are disabled be default.
+To do that, open `rmm/runtime/core/handler.c` and change `false` values to `true` inside `smc_handlers[]` structure.
 ## Paper

 **GuaranTEE: Towards Attestable and Private ML with CCA**